How to Prevent Motion Sickness on a Cruise

 They are a preventative treatment, and should be used ideally before symptoms begin, and need to be changed every 3 days.
 There are some unpleasant side effects that some cruisers report, including a dry mouth.

-3. Seasickness medications
+3. Seasickness medications in pill form

 There are a few seasickness medications sold in pill form, for both children and adults, that treat the symptoms of motion sickness.